ajshortt/clip-path-canvas/README.md

 ## Usage

 ### Example HTML
-You need to mame sure the image that you want to clip has a parent container element which is required by ClipPathCanvas to create the fallback canvas.
+You need to make sure the image that you want to clip has a parent container element which is required by ClipPathCanvas to create the fallback canvas.
 ```html
 <div id="clip-path-wrapper">